Blinkx-IO/blink-netlify-typescript-starter/README.md

 3. Click "Build & deploy"
 4. Scroll down to "Environment" & click edit variables
 5. In the "Key" field enter "blinkApiKey" and in the "Value" field enter your Blink API Key and save.
-6. Refresh the public facing link for your new site and make live changes in your Blink CMS account.
+6. Refresh the public facing link for your new site and make live changes in your Blink X account.

 ...or you can clone it down to your local development machine and run & build it there before deploying, if you prefer.